Tanz0rz/haxe-fmod/README.md

 ## Local Development

-1. Make sure `faxe2` is not installed on your system by checking the output of `haxelib list`.
-If it _is_ installed, you can uninstall it using `haxelib remove faxe2`
+1. Make sure `haxefmod` is not installed on your system by checking the output of `haxelib list`.
+If it _is_ installed, you can uninstall it using `haxelib remove haxefmod`
 2. Clone down this repo
-3. Point your `haxelib` at the local repo using `haxelib dev faxe2 <directory_to_the_git_clone>`
+3. Point your `haxelib` at the local repo using `haxelib dev haxefmod <directory_to_the_git_clone>`

-This will setup the git repo as an "installed" version of `faxe2` which can be imported by your projects the same way you import other libraries.
-You can see the special `dev` status when you find `faxe2` in the output of `haxelib list`
+This will setup the git repo as an "installed" version of `haxefmod` which can be imported by your projects the same way you import other libraries.
+You can see the special `dev` status when you find `haxefmod` in the output of `haxelib list`

 ## Goals